 • exacerbation of chronic infectious diseases.

-Compared with other systemic hormonal drugs, Prednisolone has a weak mineralocorticoid effect and a mild effect on skeletal muscles.
+Compared to other systemic hormonal drugs, Prednisolone has a weak mineralocorticoid effect and a mild effect on skeletal muscles.

 What drugs can be replaced

-With bronchial asthma, you can use the following systemic glucocorticoids:
+For bronchial asthma, the following systemic glucocorticoids can be used:

 • methylprednisolone,